Game Boy Advance Architecture

 • MEnhanced Multiplier: Previous ARM cores required multiple cycles to compute full 32-bit multiplications, this enhancement reduces it to just a few.

-• IEmbeddedICE macrocell: Enables hardware breakpoints, watchpoints and allows the system to be halted while debugging code.
+• IEmbeddedICE macrocell: Enables hardware breakpoints, watchpoints, and allows the system to be halted while debugging code.
 This facilitates the development of programs for this CPU.

 Overall, this made the ARM7TDMI an attractive solution for mobile and embedded devices.